 I could not deny that having the entire Slytherin team flying Nimbus Two Thousand and Ones would give us an insurmountable advantage over the other three House teams.
 Most of the other players flew old Shooting Stars or Cleansweeps, virtual antiques.
 Potter had the best broom currently of any Quidditch player in the school, and his was the already redundant Nimbus Two Thousand model.
-Unable to resist such an exceptional offer, I forced myself to return Lucius’ smile with one of my own.
+Unable to resist such an exceptional offer, I forced myself to return Lucius’s smile with one of my own.

-“I will, of course, need to confer with our captain, Marcus Flint, on the subject, but I cannot find a problem with appointing Draco Seeker if he is as accomplished a flier as you say he is.”
+“I will, of course, need to confer with my captain, Marcus Flint, on the subject, but I cannot find a problem with appointing Draco Seeker if he is as accomplished a flier as you say he is.”

-lie, Severus.”
-Lucius’ cold eyes gleamed dangerously in the firelight.
+“He is indeed, and as you know, I never lie, Severus.”
+Lucius’s cold eyes gleamed dangerously in the firelight.
 Of course Lucius would never lie, unless one counted all the political deals and renunciations he had to make to avoid Azkaban after the fall of the Dark Lord.

 “Of course.
-I meant no slight to your honour,” I replied, bowing my head deferentially.
+I meant no slight to your honour,” I replied, tipping my head deferentially.
 “Once the Seeker try-outs have concluded, I shall send you an owl immediately with my final decision.”
 I rose to signal that I had no more to say on the matter.

-I was beginning to realise that the interest I had in Avrille could, if unchecked, very well develop into an infatuation.
-At first I hoped it was a simple physical attraction; it could not be denied that she was one of the most stunning women ever to grace the halls of Hogwarts.
-I had expected that spending time with her today would have quelled whatever sentiments I had for her.
-I had tried to convince myself, for instance, that perhaps she would turn out to be an insufferable nuisance whose annoyances would soon drive away any attachment I had to her beautiful appearance.
+Before this morning, I had pushed the matter of her corporal allurement from my mind with the expectation that spending time with her today would help quell at least some of the minor affinity I held towards her.
+I had tried to convince myself, for instance, that perhaps she would turn out to be an insufferable nuisance, whose annoyances would soon drive away any partiality I held for her beautiful appearance.
 Of course, that was probably one of the more unfounded things I had ever hoped for.
-A young lady did not become a Valedictorian of the Boston Witches’ Academy, the most prestigious graduate school for witches in the entire North American continent, by being a dunderhead.
-In fact, I had discovered, with a great increase to my discomfort, not to mention defying all sense of logic, that being alone with Avrille for a single half-hour induced me to be more enamoured of her than ever before.
-Yet deep down, a hollow cold descended on me since I knew that, even if by some miracle she ever began to care for me, a relationship would be impossible.
+A young lady did not become a Valedictorian of the Berkshires School of Witchery, the most prestigious graduate school for witches in the entire North American continent, by being a dunderhead.
+Therefore it was hardly surprising I was now discovering that far from causing me to lose favour for Avrille, being alone with her for a single half-hour induced me to be even more enamoured of her than ever before.
+This greatly increased my discomfiture, for a reason besides how it denied all sense of logic.